BattletechModders/StrategicOperations/README.md

 `AirliftImmuneTags` - list of unit def tags that render that unit immune to airlifting. use for vtols and turrets, stuff like that. although airlifting turrets *is* pretty amusing

 `ResupplyConfig` - config options for resupply abilities. see [Resupply section](#Resupply)

+`ShowAmmoInVehicleTooltips` - if true, ammo counter will be shown in vehicle paperdoll (like what AIM does for mechs)

+`EnforceIFFForAmmoTooltips` - if true, above ammo counter will only be shown for friendly vehicles

 ## Spawns

 Spawns are basically what they sound like: spawning reinforcement units at the selected location.
 These units will be AI-controlled (allied).
 Exactly <i>what</i> unit gets deployed depends on a few things.